ellypeop/Dissertation/README.md

 I finished translating the diagram to Lucidchart, but it's still messy.
 Rupert suggested splitting the diagram; both cost function and minimize take other classes as parameters; it may be better to have cost_function as a separate diagram, which is appended to the main one with minimize.
 Also, I believe I might need to make QiskitRuntimeWService an abstract class, as it invokes a Backend object (which can't be called directly) and a target object; I've amalgamated these two into the QiskitRuntimeService.
 Still, it's perhaps lacking in accuracy (I have recorded target as an attribute of QiskitRuntimeService, which isn't necessarily true).

 I'm reviewing the UML book and the Class Diagram chapter to make adjustments as I go to the diagram.
 I've included multiplicities of the attributes so far and tested whether the args for minimise need to be ordered (they do).
-I confirmed that all parameter prepends can remain default to in; there are no out parameters.
+I confirmed that all parameter prepends can remain default to in; no out parameters exist.

 I will continue tomorrow with visibility markers.

+### 30/10/2024

+While partway through the visibility markers, I came to a point where I needed to clarify how to depict QiskitRuntimeService.
+This is used as the main object when interacting with an IBMBackend object, which it creates; the IBMBackend object is what interacts with the quantum hardware.
+QiskitRuntimeService manages logging in to an IBM cloud account and other matters; it is not an abstract class, as I had thought it might need to be.
+It is a  wrapper class.
+The IBMBackend object contains the attribute "target" required to generate the pass manager.
+I have created an IBMBackend object in the class diagram with a target attribute and showed it as a dependency on QiskitRuntimeService.

+I was unsure if this also needed to be included in the sequence diagram, and I've decided that it doesn't.
+There is never an instance of IBMBackend created; it is interacted with through QiskitRuntimeService.
+I've shown that QiskitRunTime uses the target attribute by passing constraints to the pass manager.

 ## Topics to Research